 El Chupacabra Michael Moore vs. Big Pharma

-Let's begin with El Chupacabra Michael Moore: U.S.-based pharmaceutical industry leaders are afraid that Moore will depict them and their products in his upcoming documentary Sicko in the same way he depicted U.S. President George W. Bush and his products in this year's blockbuster Fahrenheit 9/11.
+Let’s begin with El Chupacabra Michael Moore: U.S.-based pharmaceutical industry leaders are afraid that, in his upcoming documentary Sicko, the Oscar-winning filmmaker (Bowling for Columbine, 2002) will depict them and their products in the same way he depicted U.S. President George W. Bush and his products in this year’s blockbuster Fahrenheit 9/11.

 Employees of some pharmaceutical companies have been warned that El Chupacabra from Flint, Michigan, may come and get them any day now.
 The Los Angeles Times quotes Rachel Bloom, executive director of corporate communications at AstraZeneca, based in Wilmington, Delaware, as saying, “We have six business centers nationwide, all of which report ‘sightings.’
 Michael Moore is becoming an urban legend.”